Updated: December 1, 2022

 All business owners have had to deal with the perils of credit card processing and fees that come with it.
 If you haven’t read through it already, check out our guide to credit card processing for retailers.
-That blog offered some tips on how to minimize your fees.
+Another blog offered some tips on how to minimize processing your fees.
 But in recent years, more and more businesses have been fighting back with something new: credit card surcharges and convenience fees passed on to the customer.

 For many retailers, credit card processing fees have simply forced them to raise their prices, so in that sense, this is nothing new.
 What is new, however, is the fact that these fees can now be assessed as surcharges, and in more limited cases, convenience fees.